AgentMaker/Paddle-MSSSIM/README.md

 # Paddle-MSSSIM

 ## Introduction
-* Fast and differentiable MS-SSIM and SSIM for Paddle.
+* Fast and differentiable MS-SSIM and SSIM for Paddle (This repo is based on [Pytorch MS-SSIM](https://github.com/VainF/pytorch-msssim) developed by @VainF).

     <img src="./images/lcs.png" width="25%">